YohannFaure/ProjetNetwork/README.md

 ### 2.2 - Selecting information

-In order to have a better understanding of the data, and to represent it correctly, we decided to pre-select part of the data before inserting it into the Networkx graph.
+In order to have a better understanding of the data, and to represent it correctly, we decided to pre-select part of the data before inserting it into the NetworkX graph.
 We decided to create separate keys for the `POST_ID` (which is unique accros all posts, and therefore useful to distinguish them), `TIMESTAMP` (in case we want to study a time-dependent property), and `POST_LABEL` (the positive or negative [review of the post](#12---What-is-in-the-data)).

 The rest of the data is stored raw from the `.tsv` file in `POST_PROPERTIES`, just in case we need it, but we did not use it in this project.